We often get asked how long it takes to produce a 3D render of a project.

-In this article we wanted to discuss a typical process of generating a 3D perspective render and outline a couple of key elements that can lead to speeding up the delivery of the image without compromising its quality.
+In this article, I wanted to discuss a typical process of generating a 3D perspective render and outline a couple of key elements that can lead to speeding up the delivery of the image without compromising its quality.

 And so how do we go from receiving CAD plans like this:

-To delivering to our clients images like this:
+To deliver to our clients’ images like this:

 And how long does it take?